Frequently asked questions (FAQs) for APA/UPA applicants

 I’m going overseas just before the APA/UPA results will be released.
 Can I get my result a little bit earlier?

-No, the Scholarships Office does not release results on this basis.
+No, the Scholarships and Financial Support Service does not release results on this basis.

 I've been offered an APA/UPA but I've also applied for an NHMRC scholarship.
 Can I wait for my NHMRC scholarship result before I reply to the APA/UPA offer?